mhoehle/mt3002-summer2020/README.md

 R code to produce the graphs and tables of the lecture slides is available for many of the lectures from the same [folders](https://github.com/hoehleatsu/mt3002-summer2020/tree/master/Lectures) as the lecture slides.

+## Homework

+Exercises for the written exam are scattered throughout the lecture slides.
+The two homework assignments can be found in the [Projects](https://github.com/hoehleatsu/mt3002-summer2020/tree/master/Projects) folder.
 ## License

 Video recording of the lectures is also available.
 The content of the slides etc is available under a [Creative Commons 3.0 Attribute-ShareAlike](https://creativecommons.org/licenses/by-sa/3.0/).
 The code is available under a [GNU GPL v3.0 license](https://www.gnu.org/licenses/gpl-3.0.html).
 The video lectures are copyright (c) Tom Britton and Michael Höhle, respectively.